 How to Evict a Tenant in Kane County, IL for Nonpayment of Rent

-My Tenant is Late on Rent…What Should a Landlord Do?
+My Tenant has Nonpayment of Rent…What Should a Landlord Do?

 Step 1 : What Does the Lease State?

 While you may want to do far worse things when you don’t receive rent, step one is to review the lease.
 Does is have a monthly date in which rent is due and a grace period before a late fee can be applied?

 Assuming so, you have the foundation to begin collection procedure.